Liquor Store Blues

 "Liquor Store Blues" is a song by American singer-songwriter Bruno Mars from his debut studio album Doo-Wops & Hooligans (2010), featuring Jamaican artist Damian Marley.
 It was released as the first promotional single from the record, on September 21, 2010, by Elektra Records.
 "Liquor Store Blues" is a reggae track with dub influences written by Mars, Phillip Lawrence, Ari Levine, Dwayne Chin-Quee, Mitchum Chin, Marley and Thomas Pentz.
 It was produced by the former three, under their alias, the Smeezingtons and Chin-Quee.
 Lyrically, the song addresses a way of avoiding problems by drinking hoping everything will be fine.

 "Liquor Store Blues" received positive reviews from music critics, who praised Marley's appearance.
-The song peaked at number 97 on the Canadian Hot 100, number 20 on the Latin Pop Songs and was certified platinum by the Recording Industry Association of America (RIAA) and gold by Music Canada (MC).
+The song peaked at number 97 on the Canadian Hot 100, number 20 on the Latin Pop Songs and was certified platinum by the Recording Industry Association of America (RIAA) and by Recorded Music NZ (RMNZ).
 The music video, directed by Jake Summer, features Mars and Marley singing together with a colorful background and "acid-trip" visual effects.
 It was nominated for International Video of the Year at the Danish GAFFA Awards.
-Mars performed "Liquor Store Blues" on The Doo-Wops & Hooligans Tour (2010–12), Hooligans in Wondaland Tour (2011) and Bruno Mars Live (2022-24).
+Mars performed "Liquor Store Blues" on several tours, such as The Doo-Wops & Hooligans Tour (2010–12) and Hooligans in Wondaland Tour (2011).